giorgio-bendoni/various-stuff/Inflation.md

 In the _long term_, a doubling of money supply would produce a doubling of pricing level.

 In the _short term_, a sudden increase of money supply would produce an increase of GDP; the recipients of, for example, higher government wages, would increase their spending hence increasing demand for output.
-Therefore, the economy would adjust to the expectation of higher spending and would react with higher prices.
+However, the economy would adjust to the expectation of higher spending and would react with higher prices.

 When put to the test, the theory finds an extremely accurate correlation between money supply and inflation in a number of cases: Argentina, Germany, Peru, Zimbabwe.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NjkxNDMxNjMsMTI1MzE3NjY3MCwxMz
+eyJoaXN0b3J5IjpbLTEyODU5NDUxODQsMTI1MzE3NjY3MCwxMz
 M5NTY0NzgxLDIwNTIyOTg4NzMsLTE2NjkxNDIwOTUsLTEzODQz
 MDgwMjMsMTMxMDg5ODU3NiwxNDU5MDE0MzI1LDQwOTg5MzcyMi
 wxNzk2NTkwNTY4LC03OTkxNDAxNCwxMzI1MDE2MDU3LDU3ODY5